-Further to the completion of the internal audit work for 2022/23, and following up on previously raised internal audit actions, the Internal Audit Team highlighted specific areas as requiring further improvement.
-These specific areas included risks in relation to compliance with documented procedures where the frequency of Memorials and Headstones inspections fell materially short of the expectations.
-Further risks were identified relating to data risks associated with the use of personal mobile phones by trade operatives, the contractual status of social care providers and contract management.
+Further to the completion of the internal audit work for 2023/24, and following up on previously raised internal audit actions, the Internal Audit Team highlighted contract management as requiring further improvement and actions relating to Cyber security as being in progress.
+New risks identified were identified in 2023/24 with regards to HSCP delegated responsibilities relating to controls around interim care home funding arrangements and the framework for authorising and paying social care providers.
 Progress is being made towards mitigating risks in these areas; however, these risks will continue to be kept under review, with auditors monitoring compliance with the agreed actions as part of a six-monthly cycle, and progress being reported to the Audit & Risk Management Committee.